 - your belly washed and any hair between the bellybutton and pubic bone shaved

 - a privacy screen put around your belly

-After being given anesthesia, the doctor makes an incision on the skin of the abdomen — either vertically (from the bellybutton down to the pubic hair line) or horizontally (1–2 inches above the pubic hairline, sometimes called "the bikini cut").
+After anesthesia is given, the doctor makes an incision on the skin of the abdomen — usually horizontally (1–2 inches above the pubic hairline, sometimes called "the bikini cut").

-Once the uterine incision is made, the baby is gently pulled out.
+After the uterine incision is made, the baby is gently pulled out.
 The doctor suctions the baby's mouth and nose, then clamps and cuts the umbilical cord.
 As with a vaginal birth, you should be able to see your baby right away.
-Then, the little one is handed over to the nurses and a pediatrician or other doctor who will be taking care of your newborn for a few minutes (or longer, if there are concerns).
+Then, the little one is handed over to the nurse or doctor who will be taking care of your newborn for a few minutes (or longer, if there are concerns).

 The obstetrician then removes the placenta from the uterus, closes the uterus with dissolvable stitches, and closes the abdominal incision with stitches or surgical staples that are usually removed, painlessly, a few days later.